Abinash4567/recall/README.md

 7. Migrate prisma model to database: `npx prisma migrate`
 9. Start the development server: `npm run dev`

+# Integrate Chrome Extension

+## Step 1: Open Chrome Extensions Page

+First, open your Chrome browser and go to the extensions page by navigating to `chrome://extensions`.

+## Step 2: Enable Developer Mode

+In the top right corner of the extensions page, toggle the switch to enable **Developer mode**.

+## Step 3: Click "Load Unpacked"

+Once Developer mode is enabled, you will see additional buttons.
+Click on the **Load unpacked** button.

+## Step 4: Select the Extension Folder

+A file dialog will appear.
+Navigate to the directory where your unpacked extension files are located and select the folder.
+Make sure the folder contains the `manifest.json` file.

+## Step 5: Verify Installation

+After selecting the folder, the extension will be loaded and should appear in your list of extensions.
+You can enable or disable it from the extensions page.

 ## Usage

 1. After setting up the project locally, access the application at `localhost:3000`.